oehrlis/o-db-docker/lab/ex05/1x05en-Solution.md

-## Solution 1: Get known the Environment
+## Solution 5: Simples DB Docker Image

 The following steps are performed in this exercise: